dmshirochenko/dmshirochenko/README.md

 5. **Advent of Code Solutions**: A delightful journey through coding challenges, where I've stored all my solutions to the Advent of Code puzzles.
 Built with passion using Python.
 Dive into the puzzles and solutions [here](https://github.com/dmshirochenko/aoc_2022).

 6. **Online Little Lemon Restaurant Project**: A Django-based web application for the "Little Lemon" restaurant, offering menu viewing, reservations, and more.
 I often use it as a reference for new Django projects.
-[Check it out](https://github.com/dmshirochenko/little_lemon_restaurant)
+Check repo [here](https://github.com/dmshirochenko/online_littlelemon_restaurant)

 7. **HTML, CSS, and Bootstrap Templates**: Enjoy some HTML, CSS, and Bootstrap fun in my templates repository, where creativity meets design.
-[Explore Here](https://github.com/dmshirochenko/HTML_templates)
+Explore [here](https://github.com/dmshirochenko/HTML_templates)

 ## Contact me :speech_balloon: